lebbe/akkordgen/Readme.md

 ## 🚀 Installation

-To install globally from a local copy:
+Requries that you have installed node/npm.

 ```
-npm install -g .
+npm install -g akkordgen
 ```

 You can now run `akkordgen` from anywhere in your terminal.